UKCloud/documentation/articles/other/other-ref-external-security-review-testing.md

 Within UKCloud for VMware, the platform extends to the perimeter of the your vCloud organisation with the edge gateway acting as the boundary.

-An example of this is depicted in the diagram below and therefore the edge gateway, along with everything to the right, is your responsibility and can be included within the scope of your security test.
+An example of this is depicted in the diagram below, which shows that the edge gateway, along with everything to the right, is your responsibility and can be included within the scope of your security test.

 ![Scope of external security review testing](images/other-esrt-scope.png)